edgedb/cla-bot/README.md

 * `docs` folder contains documentation for developers

 Business logic is lousy coupled with the data access layer, since it is only aware of interfaces, not concrete implementations of DAL logic.
 Everything inside the `service` folder is abstracted from `Next.js` and should be reusable with other web frameworks, unmodified.

-## GitHub integration
-See the `docs` folder for examples and more information on the GitHub integration.
-Relevant functions in the code are commented to describe non obvious dynamics of the GitHub API.
-The folder includes a [Postman](https://www.postman.com) collection with some of the web requests used by this application.